SmashGrade/documentation/docs/08_crosscutting_concepts/08_crosscutting_concepts.md

 ```

 #### Colors Module SCSS
-So that colors for backgrounds, buttons and validators have the same colors on all pages, a Colors module is also created in which the standard colors can be recorded and reused.
+So that colors for backgrounds, buttons and other UI components have the same colors on all pages, a Colors module is also created in which the standard colors can be recorded and reused.

 Example:
 ```scss